Harpreet282/Aussivo-Docs/docs/introduction.md

 ## 2.The Problem We’re Solving

-Today’s infrastructure — both cloud and blockchain — suffers from limitations that slow down innovation, increase costs, and reduce trust.
+Today’s IT world relies on cloud and blockchain systems that often act like insurance plans with confusing fine print and hidden fees.
+Businesses struggle with unclear coverage, unexpected costs, and growing cyber risks.
+Aussivo simplifies this by offering clear, built‑in Web3‑grade security so every deployment is covered from end to end.

 ### 2.1 Centralization & Lack of Transparency